Albert-Tate/METR4202/README.md

 6. Further documentation can be found from the [MATLAB documentation pages](http://www.mathworks.com.au/help/imaq/examples/using-the-kinect-r-for-windows-r-from-image-acquisition-toolbox-tm.html "Kinect for Windows documentation and examples").

-__Install Dynamics__
+__Install Dynamixals__

-1. Connect Dynamixals servo motors using the serial cables.
+1. Download the SDK file from [support page](http://support.robotis.com/en/software/dynamixel_sdk/sourcestructure.htm "SDK for Dynamixals download page").
-2. Set the USB device to TLL mode.
+2. Add the SDK file to path.
-3. If you do not have a matlab c complier, install one (eg. visual studio 2013).
+2. Connect Dynamixals servo motors using the serial cables.
-4. Add the SDK file to path.
+2. Set the USB2Dynamixal device to TLL mode.
-4. Run the initaise() fuction to initaise the dynamixal motors in the matlab environment.
+5. Run the initaise() fuction to initaise the dynamixal motors in the matlab environment.

 SUPPORT
 -----------